cpttinkering/daren-485/README.md

 Since about a year I run a Victron-powered ESS setup, with 4 16S 48V 105Ah batterypacks from the usual place.
 The BMS in these packs uses both CAN and RS485 for communications.
 Adding a different brand of BMS caused the need to switch from CAN-based to RS485 comms, to be able to integrate both in the Victron setup.

-TL;DR: dbus-serialbattery pullrequest underway, wait for next release, or add manually as described in [Installation in dbus-serialbattery](#installation-in-dbus-serialbattery).
+TL;DR: dbus-serialbattery integration complete in mr-manuel's repo of [dbus-serialbattery](https://github.com/mr-manuel/venus-os_dbus-serialbattery).
+For manual installation see [Installation in dbus-serialbattery](#installation-in-dbus-serialbattery).

 # The BMS